How to choose a perfect name for a chatbot

 Such functions should apply to the business and product.
 It is what will influence your chatbot character and, as a consequence, its name.

-For example, with Dashly Leadbot, we had to develop a bot to help our clients in marketing, sales, and support.
-As a result, our Leadbot collects and qualifies leads, consults website visitors about new features, and closes repetitive requests.
+For example, with Dashly chatbot, we had to develop a bot to help our clients in marketing, sales, and support.
+As a result, our chatbot collects and qualifies leads.
+And as a customer service chatbot, it consults website visitors about new features, and closes repetitive requests.
 Its name corresponds to such a task completely.

 2. Create a personality for your bot